Sullivan Community Unit School District 300

 Sullivan Community Unit School District 300 is a school district based in Sullivan, Illinois, the county seat of Moultrie County, Illinois.
 It is administrated by a Board of Education and Superintendent.
 The current Superintendent of Sullivan Community Unit School District 300 is Ted Walk who started in August 2017.

 History

 In the 2018–19 academic school year Sullivan School District moved the 5th Grade to the Middle School building, because of the growing enrollment in the Elementary School.
 By doing so, this makes the Elementary School K-4 and Middle School 5–8.

 Athletics

-Sullivan’s Middle School athletics participate in the Junior High Okaw Valley Conference and are members of the Illinois Elementary School Association.
-Sullivan’s High School athletics participate in the Central Illinois Conference and are members of the Illinois High School Association.
+Sullivan's Middle School athletics participate in the Junior High Okaw Valley Conference and are members of the Illinois Elementary School Association.
+Sullivan's High School athletics participate in the Lincoln Prairie Conference and are members of the Illinois High School Association.